Back to blog

 cors: true

-We will update the YOUR_REPO_URI in the next section.
-Also, note that scrapy-lambda is just the name of the docker image we will create in the next section.
+We'll update the YOUR_REPO_URI in the next section.
+Also, note that scrapy-lambda is just the name of the image we'll create in the next section.

 The first step is to create a user using AWS IAM.
 Take note of the Access Key and Secret Access Key.

-Execute the following and enter these keys when prompted:
+Execute the following and enter these access keys when prompted:

 aws configure